-A serving British Transport Police officer has been dismissed without notice from the Force yesterday (10 June) following a public misconduct hearing.
+A serving British Transport Police (BTP) officer has been dismissed without notice, following an accelerated misconduct hearing.

 PC Amy Byrne, based in London, answered allegations that she breached the standards of professional behaviour at a hearing held at Force Headquarters on 10 January.

 On 7 June 2021 police officers responded to an incident involving a person who resided at a nearby address.
 The officers then attended the address and encountered PC Byrne who lived there.
 She identified herself as a BTP officer.